Ragdoll Productions: History

 Ragdoll Productions was founded on 26 July 1984 by Anne Wood, who produced shows for the ITV network.
 It was incorporated as Ragdoll Productions (U.K.) Limited in April 1985 and was originally based in Birmingham.
 The company's first show, Pob's Programme, debuted on Channel 4 later that year.
 The company was later commissioned by Central Independent Television to produce Playbox, which demonstrated the ability for the company to produce their own characters.
 In 1989, The Magic Mirror and BOOM! marked the company's debut in live-action and animation markets.
-The company at first produced puppet-based programmes, and their mascot was originally a female rag doll that was based on one that belonged to Wood's daughter.
-The rag doll wore a chequered shirt with matching trousers, and black flats.
+The company at first produced puppet-based programmes, and their mascot was originally a female rag doll that wore a chequered shirt with matching trousers, and black flats, and was also holding a candle in the earlier logos.
+The rag doll character was based on the one owned by Anne Wood's daughter.

-In 1992, the company moved their operations to Stratford-upon-Avon, Warwickshire and opened up The Ragdoll Shop.
+In 1992, when Tots TV starting filming, the company moved their operations to Stratford-upon-Avon, Warwickshire, and opened up The Ragdoll Shop on 9 April of the next year.

 In the mid-1990s, Ragdoll expanded operations to the United States, and signed a deal with The Itsy Bitsy Entertainment Company to sell all their programmes in the market.

-In 2000, Ragdoll dropped their rag doll mascot for a more simplistic logo designed by Lambie-Nairn, with the company also adopting a new name of Ragdoll Limited by that point.
+In 1 June 2000, Ragdoll dropped their rag doll mascot for a more simplistic logo designed by Lambie-Nairn, with the company also adopting a new name of Ragdoll Limited by that point.
 During that time, the company started to move away from puppet-based shows (which started with Teletubbies in 1997), by making costume-based programmes and animated cartoons.

 In October 2001, Ragdoll parted ways with Itsy Bitsy following a failure to reach an agreement with the company's majority owner, the Handleman Group.
 Ragdoll then started to sell their programmes on their own from then-on, renaming Ragdoll USA.

 In January 2002, Teletubbies: Everywhere, a spin-off of Teletubbies, was announced to air on CBeebies within its launch debut.
 On 14 June, a new series titled Boohbah was announced and was pre-sold to CITV and GMTV for a 2003 delivery.
 The show later saw an international roll-out.